BekithembaMrwetyana/Digital-Portfolio/README.md

 Hi, I'm **Bekithemba Mrwetyana**, a final-year student pursuing a Diploma in ICT Applications Development at CPUT.
 This digital portfolio showcases my growth and experiences during the Work Readiness Program as part of the PRP370-1-2S module.

 It includes key reflections and evidence from career development activities, skills assessments, personality profiling, and professional CV creation.
-Each section is supported by screenshots and structured using the **STAR technique** to highlight my readiness for the professional environment, along with the values and strengths I bring to the ICT industry.
+Each section is supported by screenshots and structured using the **STAR technique** to highlight my readiness for the professional environment, along with the values and strengths I will bring to the ICT industry.

 ---